Skip to main content

 AI-Driven Cyber Attacks

-Artificial intelligence is increasingly being harnessed to launch sophisticated cyber attacks.
+Artificial intelligence is increasingly used to launch more targeted cyber attacks.

 The Rise of Deepfakes

-Deepfake technology, which creates realistic but fabricated audio and video content, poses a significant threat by enabling impersonation and fraudulent activities.
+Deepfake technology creates realistic but fabricated audio and video, which enables impersonation and fraud.

 "Deepfake technology can spoof your face onto a character...
 It's highly targeted and dangerous."

-The National Cyber Security Centre (NCSC) has issued warnings about the potential misuse of deepfakes in cybercrime, emphasising the need for heightened vigilance and advanced detection methods.
+The National Cyber Security Centre (NCSC) has warned about the misuse of deepfakes in cybercrime and the need for stronger detection and verification habits.

 Action Steps in the Event of a Breach